 The freelance CTO

-A freelance CTO can guide you, especially when having to make tough decisions.
+A freelance or Fractional CTO can guide you, especially when having to make tough decisions.
 It can be a good thing that this profile is not a direct part of your company and business, but it also comes with risk.
 This person might leave sooner than you hope and, by combining other revenue streams, they might not always have their full focus on your product.

 It’s also hard to be a part-time CTO, especially for bigger products and teams.
-Make sure to have your agreements set on paper and dare to invite them to all levels of decision making so they can make the most impact.
+Make sure to have your agreements set on paper and dare to invite them to all levels of decision-making so they can make the most impact.
 The freelance CTO will cost you more but is often a good idea for growing companies that don’t require a full-time commitment.

 An agency offering CTO in residence as a service

+What is a Fractional CTO?
+Is having CTO as a Service useful for your startup?
 Fulfilling the role of the CTO properly all revolves around offering the right strategic advice.
 An agency comes with relevant market experience, multiple people to look at your situation, and an outsider view to expand your horizon.

 When our CTOs in residence join a new client, they are often part of an advisory board, defending you and any decisions before the primary stakeholders.
 When difficult matters rise to the surface, we gather other experts to discuss the problem internally before offering a solution to the client.